yashicanagal5-hub/Yashica-Ocean-Blogging-Project/README.md

-# 🌊 Ocean Blog Platform
+# 🌊 Yashica Ocean Blog Platform

 A modern blog platform built with the MERN stack, featuring real-time interactions, user authentication, and a beautiful design.
 This project represents my skill enhancement in full-stack development and showcases modern web development practices.